Instant Pot Turkey Breast w/delicious homemade gravy is moist and tender and cooks in under an hour in the pressure cooker. Low carb and gluten free.

 Discard the solids, if you like, or find another use for them. 🙂

-Use a Measuring Cup and remove about a half of cup of Stock.
+Use a Measuring Cup and remove about a half of cup of Stock to make a slurry.

 Use a Whisk and briskly blend the Starch into the hot liquid, making sure it is completely incorporated.